-HOW TO SPEND TWO DAYS IN CHARLESTON WITH KIDS
+HOW TO SPEND TWO DAYS IN CHARLESTON with kids (family friendly itinerary)

 After our son returned from serving two years in Afghanistan, we decided to road trip with him as he moved to his new duty station in North Carolina.
-We thought we’d take the long way back to Dallas stopping in Charleston, Savannah, Atlanta and visiting some Civil Rights locations in Alabama that have been on our list for a very long time.
+On the way, we took the long route back to Dallas and stopped in Charleston, Savannah, Atlanta, and some meaningful Civil Rights landmarks in Alabama.

 We used points to stay free at the Hyatt Place Charleston